-Human Rights Observation Mission in Kazakhstan during Oct-Nov 2012 in collaboration with the Open Dialog Foundation.
-Visited in the former capital Almaty and in Oil-Rich Western Region in Aktau, Zhanaozen and Shetpe.
+I was invited to participate in a Human Rights Observation Mission in Kazakhstan during Oct-Nov 2012 in collaboration with the Open Dialog Foundation.
+With international group we visited in the former capital Almaty and in Oil-Rich Western Region in Aktau, Zhanaozen and Shetpe.

 The mission was realized less than year after a decimation of local oil workers.
 The Kazakh authorities eliminated a long-lasting strike movement by shooting, beating, torturing, raping and harassing hundreds of people who were demanding better salaries and labour rights in a very poor region with rich natural resources.
 Fear, sorrow and spying police were still very strongly present in the atmosphere.